nlckysolutions/nPhoneKIT/README.md

 # nPhoneKIT

+## READ THE WHOLE README FOR A COMPLETE UNDERSTANDING OF EVERYTHING NPHONEKIT WILL/CAN DO!

 **nPhoneKIT** is a fully open-source, community-powered toolbox for Android devices — built to replace bloated, sketchy, and closed-source tools that *hide* what they’re doing to your phone.

 Unlike some other tools 👀 that are obfuscated, flagged by antivirus scanners, and hide everything behind cryptic buttons, **nPhoneKIT** is:

 - ✅ 100% open Python code
 - ✅ Actually shows you the commands
-- ✅ Doesn’t ping weird servers or drop mystery EXEs in Temp folders
+- ✅ Doesn’t drop mystery EXEs in Temp folders
 - ✅ Does most of the things that other tools can do anyway

 ### Why choose a tool that *won’t* tell you what it’s doing?